MathieuDelcer/MathieuDelcer.github.io/_posts/2023-11-01-CKA_study_notes.md

 ```
 If you are logged into the server where ETCD is running:

-View the ETCD process configuration
+View the ETCD process configuration:
 ```bash
 ps -ef | grep -i etcd
 ```

-View the ETCD pod configuration file
+View the ETCD pod configuration file:
 ```bash
 cat /etc/kubernetes/manifests/etcd.yml
 ```

-Filter the output to show only certificate files
+Filter the output to show only certificate files:
 ```bash
 cat /etc/kubernetes/manifests/etcd.yml | grep file
 ```

-Alternative: view the ETCD pod configuration in YAML format
+Alternative: view the ETCD pod configuration in YAML format:
 ```bash
 kubectl get po -n kube-system etcd-controlplane -o yaml
 ```